Youth In Transition

 This program helps youth to develop skills for transitioning to adulthood and independent living with confidence and success.

-When youth are discharged from care, usually at age 19, they are not always emotionally, educationally or financially ready.
+When youth are discharged from care, they are not always emotionally, educationally or financially ready.
 The purpose of this program is to better prepare youth with tools and resources to navigate their community and thrive independently.

-Contact Sunshine Coast Community Services directly to register for this program.
-Referrals are required through MCFD.
+Contact Sunshine Coast Community Services directly to inquire further about this program.
+Referrals through MCFD are made priority.
 The program is free and confidential.

 Youth Advisors will meet with youth at their school or at a location of their choice.
 Visits can also be arranged by appointment through the program contact at our Gibsons and Sechelt offices.